Highlighting Foodee’s Diverse Restaurant Partners

 The next day, we sat down and decided that we were going to open up our own spot and work for ourselves.
 We had to come up with a name – our father used to call us “Amawele’s”, meaning twins in Zulu.
 This was perfect, as it embodied our relationship with a South African flare.

-What challenges did you face in opening a restaurant?
+What challenges did you face in opening up a restaurant?

 The biggest challenge was receiving approval for real estate.
 South African food is unknown in San Francisco so the people whom we needed help from could not envision our success.
 We had to convince property managers to take a chance on us.
 We actually had to cook for them to receive their buy-in and prove ourselves as chefs and restaurant owners.
 It was surprising to us that our ability to secure property was based on their approval of our food.